 How Does ACP Develop Clinical Recommendations?

-ACP Guidelines meet the Guidelines International Network (G-I-N) standards for development.
-For the sake of transparency, ACP completes a standards reporting form for each guideline it produces.
-These forms can be accessed below and are also published in G-I-N's International Guideline Library.
+ACP develops clinical guidelines in accordance with standards set by the National Academy of Medicine (previously called the Institute of Medicine) and the Guidelines International Network (G-I-N).
+For transparency, ACP completes a GIN standards reporting form for each guideline it produces.
+These forms for active ACP clinical guidelines can be accessed below and are also published in G-I-N's International Guideline Library.

 - Acute Pain Management (Guideline)